Orelodonstonzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints d eff usrnam of d currt user
+Scri dat prin all d grou d currt user is part of